StreamAMG/playback-documentation-portal/docs/External-Entitlements.md

 #### 1. Update Playback Service Configuration

-Extend your playback configuration to specify which JWT claims should be checked for entitlements:
+Internally we will extend your playback configuration to specify which JWT claims should be checked for entitlements, this allows you to more flexible with your field names.

 ```json
 "entitlements": {